Rules and Guidelines

 The following rules and guidelines were developed to ensure the safety and well-being of pre-college students involved in research and promote the practice of safe and ethical experimentation.
 These rules and guidelines are derived from the Intel International Science and Engineering Fair and follow federal regulations governing research.

 For questions about IRB, the American Association for Public Opinion Research has a webpage with IRB FAQs for Survey Researchers.
 Please note that some rules on this site are different from NYCSEF.
-Check the NYCSEF rules and guidelines for official requirements.
+Check the NYCSEF Application, Rules and Guidelines for official requirements.

 NOTE: Some of the rules and regulations that govern competition for the NYCSEF events differ from those used for Intel ISEF.
 Questions about the NYCSEF rules and guidelines should be forwarded to NYCSEF staff.